nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `EventNewCommandParser`) and uses it to parse the command.
     - For example, if it is a command that creates a new event (e.g. /e new), AddressBookParser creates an instance of `EventCommandParser`, which then creates the `EventNewCommandParser` to parse the command using other classes shown in the diagram below.
-2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `NewEventCommand`) which is executed by the `LogicManager`.
+2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `EventNewCommand`) which is executed by the `LogicManager`.
 3. The command can communicate with the `Model` when it is executed (e.g. to create a new event).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and `Model` and other classes within the model package e.g `AddressBook`, `EventManager`) to achieve.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.